List of competitive Counter-Strike maps: Overpass

 Overpass (de_overpass) was the first competitive map intentionally designed for Global Offensive, and was released in a December 2013 update alongside an updated version of Cobblestone.
-The map features a roadway bridging over and open canal, adjacent to a public park.
+The map features a roadway bridging over an open canal, adjacent to a public park.
 The map has an increased emphasis on long-ranged combat.
 Overpass was updated in April 2014.

 The map was one of the most balanced in the game upon release, and has become a very important competitive map.
 Overpass was added into the Active Duty map pool in 2014 in Global Offensive, and this was carried over into the start of Counter-Strike 2.
 In April 2024, Overpass was removed from CS2's active duty pool in order to make room for Dust II's return, which led to mixed reactions from players and members of the pro scene.
-Overpass would be added back into the active duty pool in July 2025, replacing Anubis.
+Overpass would be added back into the active duty pool in July 2025, replacing Anubis, before being removed a year later to be replaced by Cache.

 Train

 Train (de_train) is a map which was first created for the original Counter-Strike in a 1999 update and was remade for Global Offensive in a December 2014 update.
 It is set in a trainyard and train station featuring many ladders, high platforms, long angles, and tight corridors.
 It was removed from the competitive map pool in May of 2021 and replaced by Ancient.
-Train was added back to the competitive map pool in January of 2025, replacing Vertigo.
+Train was added back to the competitive map pool in January 2025, replacing Vertigo, before being removed a year later in favor of Anubis.

 Vertigo

 Vertigo (de_vertigo) is a map added to the original Counter-Strike in 2001, added to Global Offensive in an October 2012 update and added to the competitive map pool in May 2019, replacing the popular map Cache.
 The map is situated on the top of a skyscraper in an unnamed city.

 Vertigo has become relatively unpopular due to its awkward design.
 While the map was part of the Active Duty map pool, it was a popular choice for removal from Counter-Strike 2.
-In January of 2025, Vertigo was removed from the Active Duty map pool (in preparation for the 2025 BLAST Austin Major) and replaced by Train.
+In January 2025, Vertigo was removed from the Active Duty map pool (in preparation for the 2025 BLAST Austin Major) and replaced by Train.